-Watching GoodFellas again recently, I was struck, as I’ve been before, by the centrality of food to the movie.
-I mean, aside from movies that are at least ostensibly about food, like perhaps Julie & Julia, I can’t think of another mainstream movie where food features quite so prominently.
+Watching GoodFellas again recently, I was struck, as I've been before, by the centrality of food to the movie.
+I mean, aside from movies that are at least ostensibly about food, like perhaps Julie & Julia or Jon Favreau's Chef, I can't think of another mainstream movie where food features quite so prominently.
 And not just food, but also booze and wine.
-Many, many scenes in this film feature food, wine or some other kind of alcohol, and I don’t know if anyone has ever written about this aspect of the movie before.
-So, without further ado, let’s take a look, because I think it might make you see this wonderful film in a way you haven’t before.
+Many, many scenes in GoodFellas feature food, wine or some other kind of alcohol, and I don't know if anyone has ever written about this aspect of the movie before.
+So, without further ado, let's take a look, because I think it might make you see this wonderful film in a way you haven't before.

 Almost immediately after this there's more food, the second "gangster feast."
 This takes place at a bar of some kind, and Henry, still young, is buzzing about serving drinks and sandwiches to slick hoods playing cards and guzzling booze.
 One of these is Jimmy Conway (Robert DeNiro), a key figure in the rest of the film.
 His first words to Henry are to order a drink, "Seven and Seven" (presumably 7-Up and Seagram's 7 whiskey).
 In the brief backstory given for Conway, he's revealed to be one of the city's biggest hijackers of trucks.
 What's his favorite cargo?
 Shrimp and lobsters.
 "They went really fast," Henry explains in the narration.